krishnasism/heissdocs/README.md

 # Setup
 ## Pre-requisites
 You need the following resources to be able to set up the app without any hassle.
+1. Auth0:
+`Auth0 needs to be configured even before building the project`
+    1. For Auth0 you will need to get the required values from the [Auth0 portal](https://manage.auth0.com/) and paste them accordingly in the `.env` files in `frontend` and `app`.
 1. AWS resources
     1. DynamoDB `Optional if you are using MongoDB`
     1. S3 `Optional if you don't want to view files on the portal`
 1. Elasticsearch (+ local Elasticsearch support available) `Optional if you are using DocumentDb for searching`
 1. MongoDB `Optional if you are using DynamoDB`
-1. Auth0:
-`Auth0 needs to be configured even before building the project`

-For Auth0 you will need to get the required values from the [Auth0 portal](https://manage.auth0.com/) and paste them accordingly in the `.env` files in `frontend` and `app`.

-For LLM Support (Question Answering with your documents):
+For LLM Support.
+Both of the following services need to be configured:
-1. **Qdrant**: A vector database essential for efficient searches.
+1. **Qdrant**: A vector database required for semantic searching.
 [Qdrant](https://qdrant.tech/)
 2. **OpenAI API**: Needed to generate embeddings for the search functionality.
 [OpenAI API](https://openai.com/blog/openai-api)

 ## Setting up